top of page

 Pipilo native plants owner Elliott Conrad

-Brian McHale, business operations and partner, handles delivery, logistics, customer service, sales and purchasing, and similar non-planty scenarios.
+Brian McHale, business operations and partner, handles delivery, logistics, and purchasing, and similar non-planty scenarios.
 He provides a share of the photography for the site.

 Elliott Conrad, Pipilo founder and owner.
 Seen here demonstrating proper solar eclipse viewing gear and technique.
 Feat.
 Zelda, RIP.